sensu/sensu-docs/content/sensu-enterprise/3.1/quick-start/five-minute-install.md

 {{< highlight shell >}}
 curl -s http://127.0.0.1:4567/settings | jq .{{< /highlight >}}

-You now be able to view the Sensu Enterprise dashboard in your browser by visiting [http://hostname:3000](http://hostname:3000) (replacing `hostname` with the hostname or IP address of the system where the dashboard is installed).
+You now be able to view the Sensu Enterprise Dashboard in your browser by visiting [http://hostname:3000](http://hostname:3000) (replacing `hostname` with the hostname or IP address of the system where the dashboard is installed).

 ![five-minute-dashboard-1](/images/five-minute-dashboard-1.png)
 ![five-minute-dashboard-2](/images/five-minute-dashboard-2.png)